akshaybabloo/Ruby-on-rails-4-notes/README.md

 #### 6.1.2 ActiveRelation

 It was added in Rails v3 on wards which is also known as `ARel`.
-It is an object oriented implementation of relational algebra.
-ActiveRelation does some complex sql queries behind the scene.
+It is an object-oriented implementation of relational algebra.
+ActiveRelation does some complex SQL queries behind the scene.

 For example:
 ```Ruby